JEWELRY

 INSPIRATION

-The tourmaline family is a group of minerals with multiple varieties, each dominated by a proper name or by the term "tourmaline" associated with its characteristic color.
+The tourmaline family is a group of minerals with multiple varieties, each identified by a specific name or by the term "tourmaline" associated with its characteristic color.
+This group belongs to the trigonal crystal system and consists of a complex aluminum borosilicate, with additional elements such as iron, magnesium, lithium, or manganese, which influence the colors and properties of the different varieties.

 Mines: Brazil, Madagascar, Tanzania, Namibia, Mozambic, Sri Lanka, Afghanistan, Niger, The Elbe island, India, Burma, Italia, Angola, Australia, the USA.